Our Gas Distribution Network

 Our Engagement Model

-Our engagement model has been designed to enable a broad range of customer representatives and stakeholders to participate and have their say in shaping our Proposal, with clearly defined pathways for inputs to be reconciled to best reflect customer preferences.
+Our engagement model outlines the various research and engagement activities we are utilising throughout the GAAR process.
+It enables a range of customers, representatives and stakeholders to shape and offer feedback on our proposal, with defined pathways for reconciliation to best reflect customer preferences.

 GAAR Development Panel